zeppaman/Powershell-Http-Monitor/README.md

 ![Create a new scheduled task for Http monitoring tool](https://github.com/zeppaman/Powershell-Http-Monitor/blob/master/doc/scheduled_1.png?raw=true "Create a new scheduled task for Http monitoring tool")

 #### Setup timing
-The trick is to define a task starting once (now) but repeaded indefinitely every *x* minutes
+The trick is to define a task starting once (now) but repeaded indefinitely every *x* minutes.

 ![Setup timing for Http monitoring tool](https://github.com/zeppaman/Powershell-Http-Monitor/blob/master/doc/scheduled_2.png?raw=true "Setup timing for Http monitoring tool")

 #### Define startup script
 This is easy.
 You have only to following text into editbox (just replace <pathtofile> with you absolute filepath).

 ```powershell
    Powershell -file "<pathtofile>\Http-Monitor.ps1"
 ```